rflorenc/hyperledger-composer-ocp/README.md

 Both the peer and member service images will require root access.
-Therefore we need to add the deployer service account to the *anyuid* SCC.
+Therefore we need to add the default service account to the *anyuid* SCC.
 ```
 $ oc adm policy add-scc-to-user anyuid -z default
 ```